-Section 2D1.1(b)(12) provides for a 2-level increase if "the defendant maintained a premises for the purpose of manufacturing or distributing a controlled substance," 251 sometimes called the "stash-house enhancement."
-252 To evaluate whether the defendant "maintained" a premises, courts consider factors such as "(A) whether the defendant held a possessory interest in (e.g., owned or rented) the premises and (B) the extent to which the defendant controlled access to, or activities at, the premises."
-253 Some circuits have suggested that a defendant may "maintain" a premises as a stash house even where other individuals also retain control over the premises.
-254 On the other hand, a defendant does contention that a person can only qualify as a navigator if he or she knows how to program or adjust a GPS-or other navigational device-and not if he merely relies on it to keep the boat on course.").
+Section 2D1.1(b)(12) provides for a 2-level increase if "the defendant maintained a premises for the purpose of manufacturing or distributing a controlled substance," sometimes called the "stash-house enhancement."
+To evaluate whether the defendant "maintained" a premises, courts consider factors such as "(A) whether the defendant held a possessory interest in (e.g., owned or rented) the premises and (B) the extent to which the defendant controlled access to, or activities at, the premises."
+Some circuits have suggested that a defendant may "maintain" a premises as a stash house even where other individuals also retain control over the premises.
+On the other hand, a defendant does not maintain a stash house simply by owning drug processing equipment that is stored at a premises over which the defendant lacks control.